malikchettih/kubernetes-trainings/README.md

 2. K8s - Creating a Cluster
 3. K8s - Join a machine to the Cluster

-Begin by creating 3 machines with Docker and K8s installed [K8s - Nodes installation] (kubernetes-getting-started/01 Installation.md).
-Then on one machine install the cluster [K8s - Creating a Cluster] (kubernetes-getting-started/02 Clusters.md).
-When the cluster is installed and configured, join the 2 other machines to the cluster [K8s - Join a machine to the Cluster] (kubernetes-getting-started/03 Join Machines.md).
+Begin by creating 3 machines with Docker and K8s installed [Nodes installation](kubernetes-getting-started/01 Installation.md).
+Then on one machine install the cluster [Creating a Cluster](kubernetes-getting-started/02 Clusters.md).
+When the cluster is installed and configured, join the 2 other machines to the cluster [Join a machine to the Cluster](kubernetes-getting-started/03 Join Machines.md).